aleeric/Splunk-DNSGuard-AI/README.md

 ## System Dashboards

-The DNS Guard AI system includes a comprehensive set of dashboards and management interfaces to provide complete visibility and control over the DNS monitoring system:
+The DNS Guard AI system includes a comprehensive set of dashboards:

 ### Menu